 For those who prefer the city with its monuments and romantic alleys, Verona offers a rich choice of museums, shopping streets, shows, and other things to see.
 Its historic center is, in fact, unique, declared a World Heritage Site by UNESCO for its romantic and fascinating architecture and urban structure, with its bridges over the Adige River, the wonderful buildings, the beautiful squares, and the spectacular Arena.

-Read more about Verona: Things to do in Verona
+Read more about Things To Do in Verona

 Portofino is a very romantic destination among the most requested and sought after by foreigners.
 With its colors, its scents, and breathtaking landscapes, this small Ligurian town is ideal for an intimate and special honeymoon.

 Immersed in the splendid Ligurian Riviera, Portofino is one of the most suitable places for those who want to spend their honeymoon under the banner of passion and love.

 Using the Cinque Terre train from Portofino, you can discover the beauties of the villages such as Vernazza, Monterosso al Mare, Corniglia, Manarola, or Riomaggiore.
 Five towns to visit for their beauties.
 You should also try the famous Blue Path, a hiking path that stretches along the coast, connecting all the towns of the natural park.
 There will be dream panoramas where to stop and photograph unique moments.

 Local cuisine, consisting mainly of fish, must also be tasted, without forgetting the legendary Genoese pesto, an authentic must of the Ligurian culinary tradition.

 The islands of the Gulf of Naples

-Capri and Ischia are the destinations that you can not miss on the honeymoon.
+Capri and Ischia are destinations you can not miss on the honeymoon.

 Located right in front of the Gulf of Naples, Capri is famous for its elegance of the past.
 There are many fascinating places to visit: the terraces overlooking the Faraglioni, the secluded bays far from the chaos, the famous Blue Grotto, and much more.